tmtsoftware/rtm/README.md

     dumyTestName__DEOPSCSW_storyId1_DEOPSCSW_storyId2
     ```

-# TMT Requirement Test Mapper
+# TMT Requirement Test Mapper (aka RTM)

 ## Prerequisites
 - Story-Requirement mapping from JIRA.
     The Story-Requirement mappings file need to be in the CSV format like following-
     ```
     STORY-NUMBER1,REQUIREMENT-NUMBER1
     STORY-NUMBER2,REQUIREMENT-NUMBER2,REQUIREMENT-NUMBER3